Experts + Insiders | Italy | By Lorenzo Santamaria

 Several thousand years ago, Mount Etna’s lava blocked the river’s path and its ice-cold water cooled the lava, resulting in crystallization and the formation of unique ballast river columns.
 Over the years, as the river ran through the volcanic rock, it carved intricate paths along the way, most above ground.
 Today these paths offer the perfect natural playground for exploration, and we took full advantage.

-After our adventurous afternoon, we rode the coach into chic Taormina, the beguiling and bucolic hill town that’s been a favored winter and summer retreat for more than a century, replete with flower-scented piazzas, charming streets, chic boutiques, subtropical gardens and endless sea views and mountain vistas.
+After our adventurous afternoon, we rode the coach into chic Taormina, the beguiling and bucolic hill town that’s been a favoured winter and summer retreat for more than a century, replete with flower-scented piazzas, charming streets, chic boutiques, subtropical gardens and endless sea views and mountain vistas.

 We spent the evening enjoying a sophisticated dinner on the world-famous terrace of our hotel, the Timeo, where we delighted in southern Italian hospitality.

-After lunch, the ladies headed off for an afternoon of spa treatments while the guys lounged by the pool, then everyone reconvened for an unforgettable final night meal, and one last night spent dancing and reveling in true Sicilian style.
+After lunch, the ladies headed off for an afternoon of spa treatments while the guys lounged by the pool, then everyone reconvened for an unforgettable final night meal, and one last night spent dancing and revelling in true Sicilian style.

 While this trip was full of highs, by far the best one was the words of appreciation received by the travellers, who thanked us for the trip of a lifetime.